qwd/dev-site/docs/_en/configuration/ios-sdk-config.md

 ---
-title: iOS SDK Config
+title: Set up iOS SDK
 tag: [config, ios]
 ref: config-ios
 ---

 This document will introduce how to configure the iOS SDK for QWeather API.

-> **Privacy Disclaimer:** QWeather iOS SDK **DOES NOT require any special permissions such as phone, location, device unique identifiers, etc.** We does not and cannot collect private data from this SDK.

-OS Requirement:
+**OS Requirement:**

 - iOS 15.0+
 - macOS 11.0+
 - tvOS 15.0+
 - watchOS 8.0+
 - visionOS 1.0+

-## Step 1: Create Project and Credential
+## Step 1: Create project and credential

-Make sure you have created a Project and Credential, see [Project and KEY](/en/docs/configuration/project-and-key/) and [Authentication](/en/docs/authentication/).
+Make sure you have created a Project and Credential, see [Project and KEY](/en/docs/configuration/project-and-key/) and [JWT authentication](/en/docs/configuration/authentication/#json-web-token).

 ## Step 2: Install SDK